O-LavenderAshburn/honeytype/README.md

- I just wanted to eat my toast in peace... that was too much to ask
+ I just wanted to eat my toast in peace... that was obviously too much to ask!

 # HoneyType: